navikt/token-support/oidc-spring-test/README.md

 - Add as dependency with **test** scope

-- Import TokenGeneratorConfiguration In your test configuration:
+- Import TokenGeneratorConfiguration in your test configuration:

   ```java
   @Import(TokenGeneratorConfiguration.class)
   ```

 - If your code uses oidc-spring-support for token validation set the following properties in your local profile:

+  **Please make sure to never use the local mode properties in any other environment than your local development environment as the private keys to sign the token provided by oidc-spring-test is fully available here on github for all to see and use.**

   `no.nav.security.oidc.issuers=selvbetjening`